-This cycle is how relationships erode.
+This is how relationships erode.

-It’s how you lose touch with yourself and the things you love.
+This is how you lose touch with yourself and the things you love.

-This is how you wake up one day and realize you barely recognize the life you’re living. (who made all these choices?
+This is how you wake up one day and realize you barely recognize the life you’re living.
+(Who made all these choices?
 How did I end up here?)